NethServer/ns8-docs/webtop.rst

 - **Shared**: usable for custom field panels and visible to other users

 The user can normally only manage Private labels.
-In order to manage the Shared labels it is necessary to activate a specific authorization via the admin panel:
+In order to manage the Shared labels it is necessary to enable a specific authorization via the admin panel:

-- go to  Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
+- go to the Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`TAGS` -> :guilabel:`Action` -> :guilabel:`MANAGE`
 - click :guilabel:`OK` then :guilabel:`Save and exit`

 .. |tools| image:: _static/webtop-tools.png

-You can manage the labeles from the tools |tools| button icon at the top right corner.
+You can manage the labels from the tools |tools| button icon at the top right corner.

-The same functionality can also be reached from the individual modules by right clicking -> :guilabel:`Labels` -> :guilabel:`Manage labels`.
+The same functionality can also be reached from the individual modules by right-clicking -> :guilabel:`Labels` -> :guilabel:`Manage labels`.

 Visibility can be set only during label creation.
-To change the label visibility you need to delete the label and recreate it again.
+To change the label visibility you need to delete the label and create it again.

-The created labels can be used on any other module like Mail, Address Book, Calendar and Tasks.
+The created labels can be used in any other module like Mail, Address Book, Calendar and Tasks.

 .. _custom_fields-section:

 Custom fields
 =============

-With custom fields it is possible to provide information and additional data for each contact, event or activity.
+With custom fields, it is possible to provide information and additional data for each contact, event or activity.

 Custom fields are only available for the Address Book, Calendar, and Tasks modules and are specific to each different module.

-In order to manage custom fields and its panels, the user must have a specific authorization, obtained through the administration panel:
+In order to manage custom fields and their panels, the user must have a specific authorization, obtained through the administration panel:

-- go to  Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
+- go to the Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`CUSTOM_FIELDS` -> :guilabel:`Action` -> :guilabel:`MANAGE`
 - click :guilabel:`OK` then save and exit